caiohrgm/analise_de_indicador_tcc_ufcg/README.md

 #### Installation

-Because of a non-disclosure agreement (NDA), the base dataset could not be provided for public.
+Because of a non-disclosure agreement (NDA), the base dataset could not be provided for the public.
 For this reason, it will only be explained the running process:

 First, clone the repository using the following command: